 Pillow Cases & Sheets: We spend approximately 1/3 of our lives in bed, so you want to make sure it's a clean place you actually want to be.
 Your sheets and pillow cases can collect bacteria, dust mites, lint, sweat, and dirt (especially if you don't shower at night), so wash them weekly.

-3. Purses & Wallets: We’re about to really gross you out — did you know that your purses and wallets may be carrying tons of unwanted germs?
-Tests have shown that they do (just think about how many random floors you've set that purse down on, or where the cash in your wallet has been), and to avoid getting them in your system, you should wipe down these accessories with baby wipes (or, for cotton, use a standard washing machine) about once a week.
+Purses & Wallets: Tests have shown that purses and wallets carry unwanted germs (just think about how many random floors you've set that purse down on, or where the cash in your wallet has been), and to avoid getting them in your system, you should wipe down these accessories with baby wipes (or, for cotton, use a standard washing machine) about once a week.

-8. Refrigerator: Yes, we know this is an annoying and disgusting task, but keeping your refrigerator clean and sanitary is really important for your health.
-Who wants germs or funky fridge tastes on their food?
-Once a week, you should take everything out of the refrigerator and wipe down the inside with a mixture of water and white vinegar.
-This will also give you a regular opportunity to check the expiration dates on all of your food and to get rid of things before they get stinky — it doesn’t get cleaner than that.
+Microwave and Refrigerator: Once a week, you should take everything out of the refrigerator and wipe down the inside with a mixture of water and white vinegar.
+This will also give you a regular opportunity to check the expiration dates on all of your food.
+Wipe down any food spills inside of the microwave, as well as the keypad on the outside.

 Computers & Electronics: Even if you regularly wash your hands, your computer, keyboard, mouse, and phone are exposed to tons of bacteria all day long.
 Use disinfectant wipes to gently clean electronics; if you're using anything harsher, make sure everything is unplugged or turned off.